Loading Now

 Improving Gut Motility

-• Exercise-induced abdominal muscle contractions stimulate peristalsis.
+• Exercise-induced abdominal muscle contractions promote peristalsis.

 Boosting Circulation